 - single senior women

-- queer and trans folks, especially youth
+- queer and trans folks, particularly youth

 This research aims to provide a better understanding to policymakers of possible responses to the issue of working poverty.
 The project will explore how working poverty impacts the health and well-being of families and communities in Metro Vancouver.
 This project will also provide training and support for the working poor to advocate for themselves.